Battle of Salzbach: 1675 campaign

-The Encounter at Salzbach
+Encounter at Salzbach

 Turenne followed after the Imperials.
 By this time, attrition had reduced each army to an approximate strength of 25,000 men.
 On the morning of 27 July the French found the Imperial army entrenching around the village of Salzbach, behind a stream of the same name, on a small plain at the foot of the mountains.
 The Imperial baggage train could be seen moving into the pine forest beyond the village.
 Montecuccoli took advantage of hedges and woods in protecting his troops, and placed musketeers in the village church and an old castle on his right flank.
 The Imperial commander had to hold this position because he was waiting for Caprara to join him.
 This officer was slow in arriving, though, because the presence of the French army had forced him to take a long detour through the foothills.

 The French army formed line of battle south of the Salzbach Stream, with infantry to the front and cavalry behind.
 Turenne sent Pierre de Mormez, Seigneur de Saint Hilaire, his lieutenant general of artillery, to determine how best to place the army's guns.
-French volunteers went forward to fire the nearest houses of the village, and eight French cannon were brought up to bombard the church and castle.
+French volunteers went forward to fire on the nearest houses of the village, and eight French cannon were brought up to bombard the church and castle.
 Part of the village caught fire, but the French artillery was not effective against the church and castle because the Imperials had erected field fortifications in the church yard and cemetery to protect the structures.
 Imperial cannon responded, and an artillery duel began.
 Turenne sent a dispatch to King Louis saying he planned to attack the Imperials if they began to retreat.
 The French marshal discussed the situation with his generals, seeming confident of success.
 The French could see much movement among the Imperial units, suggesting irresolution, and the enemy looked to be on the verge of withdrawing.